-- 2. Second Violation: After confirmation, the student shall lose eligibility for the next three weeks, or six contests, whichever is greater. - 3.
+- a.
+Penalties for violation of racial/religious/sexual harassment, hazing and chemical policies will be administered as follows: - i.
+Category I Activities include those activities with a defined season and will be administered as seen in the Athletic Eligibility Information brochure. - 1.
+First Violation: After confirmation of the first violation, the student shall lose eligibility for the next two weeks. - 2.
+Second Violation: After confirmation, the student shall lose eligibility for the next three weeks, or six contests, whichever is greater. - 3.
 Third and Subsequent Violations: After confirmation, the student shall lose eligibility for the next four weeks, or twelve contests, whichever is greater. - 4.
 Accumulative Penalties: Penalties shall be accumulative beginning with the student's first participation in a League activity and continuing through the student's high school career. - 5.
 Denial Qualification: A student shall be disqualified from all activity for nine additional weeks beyond the student's original period of ineligibility when the student denies violation of the rule, is allowed to participate and then is subsequently found guilty of the violation. - ii.
-Category II Activities include other co-curricular activities that do not have a defined season and the penalties will be as follows: - 1.
-Each member school shall develop penalties that it will apply to the participants in these activities.
-An appropriate penalty shall be administered at the discretion of the Activities Director and High School Principal. - 4.
-Student Code: - a.
+Category II Activities include other co-curricular activities that do not have a defined season and the penalties will be as follows: - Each member school shall develop penalties that it will apply to the participants in these activities.
+An appropriate penalty shall be administered at the discretion of the Activities Director and High School Principal.

+4. Student Code:

+- a.
 Co-curricular participants must make a strong classroom effort.
 They must also have positive attitudes and good attendance.
 These qualities may be expected both in-season and off-season. - b.
 Co-curricular participants must behave in a proper manner before, after and during their activity. - c.
 Co-curricular participants must behave properly in the community at all times.